The UGR in international rankings (2019)

-The UGR is second only to the University of Barcelona and Pompeu Fabra University in the 2018 ARWU, outperforming — for the second year running — other important Spanish institutions such as the Complutense University of Madrid, the Autonomous University of Madrid, the University of Valencia and the Autonomous University of Barcelona.
+The UGR holds third place after the University of Barcelona and Pompeu Fabra University in the 2018 ARWU, outperforming — for the third year running — other important Spanish institutions such as the Complutense University of Madrid, the Autonomous University of Madrid, the University of Valencia and the Autonomous University of Barcelona.

-We find a similar trend reflected in another leading ranking system — the Scimago Institutions Rankings — in which the UGR is currently ranked 4th in Spain and 251st in the world (CWTS 2018).
-Elsewhere, in the NTU (Taiwan) Ranking, the UGR has reached 303rd position internationally and is ranked 6th in Spain (NTU 2019).
+We find a similar trend reflected in another leading ranking system — the 2018 CWTS Leiden Ranking — in which the UGR is currently ranked 4th in Spain and 251st in the world (CWTS 2018).
+Elsewhere, in the NTU (Taiwan) Ranking, the UGR has reached 292nd position internationally and is ranked 6th in Spain (NTU 2019).
 Meanwhile, the Scimago Institutions Rankings places the UGR 5th from among 59 higher education institutions in Spain in terms of research rank (SIR 2019).
 In the 2019 edition of the University Ranking by Academic Performance (URAP 2017-2018), the UGR has attained 241st position in the world and 6th in Spain.

 The data presented in this article, highlighting the UGR’s continual progress in global university ranking systems, is just that; data.
 However, considering the socio-economic context in which the UGR operates and the resources-per-student at its disposal, this progression has been highly positive, and is a clear indication of the University's unyielding commitment to excelling in higher education.